 How does Web Proxy work?

-For security reasons, some mailbox providers, such as Google (Gmail, G Suite) and Verizon Media (Yahoo!, AOL, Verizon), cache images from an email before serving those images to message recipients.
+For security reasons, some mailbox providers, such as Gmail and Yahoo!, cache images from an email before serving those images to message recipients.
 The Email Client Monitor pixel is a transparent image, so it is also cached by the mailbox provider.
 Caching counts as turning on the image, so it causes the pixel to fire.

 What information is captured and why?

 If you receive subscriber-level data, you can see all information captured for "proxy" under the Platform column:

 - Date and time the pixel fires, e.g., when the recipient opens the email